What You Need to Know about California’s Revocable Transfer on Death Deed

 Pros & Cons of a Transfer on Death Deed

 As with any method of estate planning, there are advantages or disadvantages that differ from person to person.
 Price, convenience, and security all affect the decision process for creating an estate plan, as well as the amount of assets that someone may want to protect or pass on.
-According to a San Francisco Chronicle article, this deed is most useful for single people, as opposed to married couples who can help their homes avoid probate by simply titling their home and other assets under joint tenancy or under community property, both with rights of survivorship.
-This means that upon the death of one spouse, the surviving spouse would fully inherit full ownership of the home.
+According to a San Francisco Chronicle article, this deed is most useful for single people, as opposed to married couples who can avoid probate by simply owning their home under joint tenancy or community property.
+This means that if one spouse dies, the surviving spouse would fully inherit the other's share.

 1. Filing and recording the transfer on death deed is fast, simple, and very inexpensive (especially compared to the living trust and last will options).

 2. Protects your property from probate court as long as the beneficiary does not predecease you.

 3. Fully revocable during the real property owner’s life time.
 See section on revoking transfer on death deed.

 4. You are still the full owner of your property, instead of adding your beneficiary as a joint tenant and making him/her an immediate legal owner.

 5. No taxes to worry about.
 Adding a joint tenant is considered a gift by the IRS and thus requires the filing of a gift tax return, not to mention possible higher taxes in the future.

 6. In terms of protecting real property, it is a good solution to avoid probate if the real property owner does not have the time or ability to create a living trust.